 When you file to receive disability benefits from the VA, the waiting period for a decision – either a grant or denial of your claim – can vary.
-There are multiple factors that can affect the amount of time you spend waiting for your disability rating.
+Multiple factors affect the amount of time you spend waiting for your disability rating.

 The Department of Veterans Affairs (VA) grants monthly disability payments to Veterans who suffer from service-related disabilities.
 These conditions can be physical, internal, or psychological, as long as they significantly impact your life and are directly connected to your military service.

 If you are a Veteran who has a disability that’s linked to your service, you can apply to receive a rating from the VA.
-This disability rating will directly correspond to the amount of benefits you can receive from the VA each month.
-The VA’s ratings range from 0% to 100%, with a higher rating leading to more significant benefits.
+This disability rating will directly correspond to the amount of benefit payments you can receive from the VA each month.
+The VA’s ratings range from 0% to 100%, with a higher rating leading to more significant benefit payments.
 The difference in benefits between even the 10% and 20% disability ratings is large and even a small increase in your disability rating can be a game-changer in terms of covering expenses.

 You can start an application to receive benefits by using the VA’s eBenefits portal, calling your regional office, mailing in an application, or filling out an application in person at the VA.
 After you file a claim to receive benefits from the VA, there are a few more steps you may have to take to receive your benefits.

 There is a long list of physical and psychological disabilities linked with military service that can make a Veteran eligible to receive disability benefits from the VA.
-The primary criteria for getting service-connected are the current disability diagnosis and the presence of a specific injury, experience, or exposure during your time in the military that can be linked to it.
+The primary criteria for getting service-connected are (1) a current disability diagnosis, (2) the presence of a specific injury, experience, or exposure during your time in the military, and (3) a link between the diagnosis and in-service injury, experience, or exposure.
 The VA refers to this link as a nexus, and it is essential for establishing a service connection and qualifying for benefits.

-If the VA needs to carefully review your military records, run tests, perform multiple examinations, or take other steps to confirm that you have a service-connected disability, it may take longer to get your disability rating.
+The VA needs to carefully review your military records, run tests, perform multiple examinations, or take other steps to confirm that you have a service-connected disability, it may take longer to get your disability rating.
 Sometimes, the VA needs to gather additional evidence or documentation before they can proceed with making a decision regarding your claim.
-In some cases, the need for additional information can leave you with a deferred claim.
+In some cases, this necessity can leave you with a deferred claim.

 If your claim cannot be either approved or denied by the VA, it means your application to receive benefits has been deferred.

 Before a Veteran can receive a disability rating, they first need to undergo the VA’s Compensation & Pension (C&P) exam.
-The C&P exam allows the VA to assess a Veteran’s condition, and the results of the examination can help the VA determine whether a Veteran can qualify for disability benefits.
-If you have not undergone a C&P exam, your claim may end up deferred until you do.
+The C&P exam allows the VA to assess a Veteran’s condition, and the results of the examination can help the VA determine whether a Veteran qualifies for disability benefits.
+If you have not undergone a C&P exam, your claim may be deferred until you do.

-The C&P exam is administered by a VA-affiliated medical practitioner at your regional VA facility.
-Make sure to contact the VA and schedule your C&P exam once you have filed a claim for disability benefits.
-The sooner you go to your exam, the sooner you can move forward in the decision-making process.
+The C&P exam is administered by a VA-contracted medical practitioner.
+The VA or contracted agency will contact you to schedule your C&P exam once you have filed a claim for disability benefits.
+The sooner you’re the exam, the sooner the VA can move forward in the decision-making process.

-The VA tries to promptly get a rating to any disabled Veteran who files a claim, although they typically take several months to process a claim fully and give a Veteran a rating.
+The VA tries to promptly get a rating to any disabled Veteran who files a claim, although the process typically takes several months before assigning the Veteran a rating.
 There are a few factors that can make the processing of your claim take longer.
 If your claim involves more than one disability, the VA will need to take more time processing your medical records and determining the best rating to give you to ensure that you are not “pyramiding.”
 If you are only filing a claim pertaining to one service-related disability, you can expect to get your claim sooner.

-To prevent the VA from reducing your rating, stick with your treatment plan, take any prescribed medication, and go to routine checkups with your doctor.
-The VA will want to see that you are still receiving treatment in order to maintain your rating.
-If you stop going to your appointments, the VA has reason to believe you no longer need them.
+To prevent the VA from reducing your rating, stick with your treatment plan, take all prescribed medications, and attend routine checkups with your doctor.
+The VA will want to see that you are still receiving treatment to maintain your rating.
+If you stop going to your appointments, the VA may have reason to believe you no longer need disability benefits.

-VA disability claims typically are fully processed within three to four months.
-Once you get your results back, you will have a rating that indicates how much you will receive per month in benefits.
-If you think your rating is inaccurate, you can take steps to get your claim reevaluated or appeal to the VA with the help of an attorney.
+VA disability claims are typically are fully processed within three to six months.
+Once you get your rating decision, you will have a rating that indicates how much you will receive per month in benefits.
+If you feel your rating is inaccurate, you can take steps to get your claim reevaluated or appeal to the VA with the help of an attorney.

 The VA does not always give a disability rating that is as high as a Veteran deserves.
-If you feel that you are being short-changed by the VA, our team of attorneys is here to help.
-We can help you get through the VA appeals process and get your rating reassessed and raised.
-Even a 10% increase in your rating can lead to a big change in the tax-free benefits that you receive each month.
+If you feel that you are being short-changed in this regard, our team of attorneys is here to help.
+We can help you get through the VA appeals process to get your rating reassessed and increased.
+Even a 10% increase in your rating can lead to a substantial change in the tax-free benefits you receive each month.

-We’re a team of Veterans devoted to helping our fellow Veterans.
-If you’re stuck fighting the process of getting the correct rating from the VA, we’re ready and able to team up with you to help you get the outcome that you deserve.
-Dealing with the VA and suffering from a disability can be extremely tough, and our mission is to make it easier.
+We are a team of Veterans devoted to helping our fellow Veterans.
+If you are stuck struggling with the process of getting a fair and accurate rating from the VA, we are ready and able to help you get the outcome you deserve.
+We are very aware dealing with the VA while suffering from a disability can be extremely frustrating—our mission is to make it easier.

-If you need help appealing a VA decision, we’re here to provide additional fire support.
+If you need help appealing a VA decision, we are here to provide additional fire support.
 Contact Berry Law today for a free consultation.

 Sources: